antoniiolpzzz/PDS-CuriousMind/Documentation/Manual/UserManual.md

 2. **C++ Course 💻**
    Focused on fundamental coding blocks.
-   The selected strategy for this course is spaced repetition.

 3. **Music 🎵**
    Includes various blocks covering music history and fundamentals.
    The selected strategy for this course is sequential repetition.

-4. **Science and Nature Course 🔬**
+4. **History Course 🔬 (This course is not in the database is left for the tester to import it)**
-   Divided into blocks by topic (biology, physics, ecology…).
+   Divided into blocks by topic (Architecture, Art, Dates…).
-   The selected strategy for this course is sequential repetition.

-5. **Mathematics Course 📐**
-   Contains blocks focused on logic, calculus, and problem solving.
-   The selected strategy for this course is sequential repetition.

 ---